Vigneshlearneveryday/Guvi_DB_Model_Zenclass_Day34_Task/Readme.md

     > - One to Many or Many to One
     > - Many to Many

-> - A detailed document about the Entities chosen and their relationships are provided in the documentation attached.
-[Doc]()

 4. Now, using the MySQL CREATE query, we define the schema of our database.
 [Source File](./Schema.sql)

 5. Now that we have got our schema, we populate our database using data from the data file.
 [Source File](./Data.sql)